Code-Institute-Submissions/MS1_Buttercup_Lodge/README.md

 </p>

 ## Features I'd like to add if I had the time or skillset
-1. An interactive map
+1. An interactive map.
-2. Instead of a hero image it would be very nice if I had a video as a background
+2. Instead of a hero image it would be very nice if I had a video as a background.
-3. An instant messanger
+3. An instant messanger.
-4. A feature so users can sign up to special offers
+4. A feature so users can sign up to special offers.

 # Technologies Used